hariharansr2004/Java-Cheat-Sheet/README.md

 #### parseXxx methods

-We can use xxxValue() methods to get the primitive for the given Wrapper Object.
+We can use parseXxx() methods to convert String to primitive.

 ```java
 // Java program to illustrate parseXxx() Method